Catherine Wagner (artist): Public art

 Wagner's public art began with a commission to create skins for the interior of Comme des Garçons in Kyoto, Japan.
 For this project, Wagner used her photographs from -86 Degree Freezers (12 Areas of Concern and Crisis) to clad the walls of the space from the showroom floor to the dressing rooms.

 Cell Wall II, depicting cells dividing, was created to line the courtyard of the University of California San Francisco's Medical School.
 Swimmer’s Waves (2008), created for the Sava Pool in San Francisco and designed by Mark Cavagnero Associates.
 The work depicts light reflected and amplified by waves and wakes created by the movement of swimmers.

 For the new civic auditorium of the Los Angeles Police Department headquarters in downtown Los Angeles, Wagner created Ghost Grove (2009).
 Along the interior walls of the auditorium, Wagner photographically etched anodized aluminum with images of an orange grove, which once covered all of downtown Los Angeles and the greater Southern California sprawl.

 Wagner's public art work for the Moscone Station of San Francisco's new Central Subway, Moscone Center consists of photographs of the 1970s and 1980s incorporated into the concourse and head house of the station.
 The photographs are laser engraved onto massive grey granite panels, resting on the very site from which they were originally made.
 David Johnstone writes of this work, "The images evoke a range of responses, from serene meditation to analytical observation, and mark the shifting artistic, political, social, and economic values represented by the construction on this piece of real estate."

 Awards, collections, and publications

 Wagner received a Guggenheim Fellowship in 1987.
 Wagner was also named one of Time Magazine's Fine Arts Innovators of the Year in 2001.
-She was a 2013 Romer Prize fellow.
+She was a 2013 Rome Prize fellow.

 Her work is represented in the collections of the Museum of Modern Art, New York; the Whitney Museum of American Art; the Art Institute of Chicago; the Metropolitan Museum of Art; the Los Angeles County Museum of Art (LACMA); the San Francisco Museum of Modern Art (SFMOMA); the Museum of Fine Arts, Houston; the Museum of Folkswang, Essen, Germany; and the Victoria and Albert Museum, London.

 Her monographs include Cross Sections (Twin Palms Press, 2002), Art & Science: Investigating Matter (Washington University, 1996), Home and Other Stories (Los Angeles County Museum of Art, 1993), and American Classroom (Museum of Fine Arts, Houston, 1988).